 This round up is based on original content by Ben O'Norum, and Sejal Sukhadwala.

+Looking for the best Indian restaurants in London?
 Rounding up South Asian food is particularly tricky: not only are there countless regional variations, but their styles also range widely from dishevelled curry houses to high-end Michelin-starred spots.
 While we rate good value highly, on the flip side some places are so good that they are worth saving up for.

 This is a sponsored message in partnership with e-visa.